cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-`vertexshapesizes` can set the sizes for the vertex shapes.
+`vertexshapesizes` can set the sizes for the built-in vertex shapes.

 ```@example graphsection
 @drawsvg begin